 Theology majors seeking a teaching endorsement are required to maintain a GPA of 2.5 or above in all theology and supporting courses as well as successfully complete 36 credit hours of theology, as approved by the Program Director.
-These 36 credit hours include the senior theology research project that is completed under the supervision and guidance of an assigned member of the Theology Program.
+These 36 credit hours must include at least 1 course in each of the 5 disciplinary fields of theology (as indicated in Course Descriptions): Moral, Scripture (Old Testament), Scripture (New Testament), Spirituality and Systematics.
+The 36 credits also include the senior theology research project that is completed under the supervision and guidance of an assigned member of the Theology Program.